-One can also simply walk around and enjoy a beautiful smallish German city and find a quaint place to have lunch.
+Once the tour and interactive experience is over, one can also simply walk around and enjoy a beautiful "smallish" German city and find a quaint place to have lunch, or head back to Berlin.
+The trains back to Berlin run about every hour.